FelixLabelle/felixlabelle.github.io/_posts/2024-12-1-fun-with-words-nyt-structured.md

-# Fun with Words: A Foray into Solving NYT Connections via Decomposition (1.5/N)
+# Fun with Words: A Foray into Solving NYT Connections via Decomposition

-** Currently A WIP 12/1**

-As discussed in the [last post on "solving" NYT connections](https://felixlabelle.com/2024/10/30/fun-with-words-nyt-connections.html), this post will focus on the use of explicit decomposition rather than further improving generative solutions to NYT connections.
-No need to have the model find the structure on its own, instead make the problem a "simpler" one and use search to find the best fitting solution.
+Picking up where the last post on ["solving" NYT connections](https://felixlabelle.com/2024/10/30/fun-with-words-nyt-connections.html) left off, this post focuses on the use of explicit decomposition rather than further improving generative solutions to NYT connections.
-The problem is divided into pairwise (word) [similarity](https://felixlabelle.com/2023/11/18/discussion-about-text-similarity.html#defining-similarity) and then those similarities are in turn used to find the best groups of four using a search algorithm.

-My inclination before running these experiments was that this approach would benefit both performance and speed.
-In spite of all the improvements in models the recent years I don't think they have the ability to "reason".
-Instead I think by guiding them through with use of explicit structure we can leverage the knowledge they capture about the world without being limited by their inability to "reason".
-Another potential benefit is increasing the ease of collecting training data by transforming the task from a one where puzzles need to be generated to one where word pairs need to have potential links identified.
+Specifically using a model to do pairwise similarity and then use search to find the best combinations.
+In spite of all the improvements in LLMS over the last 5 years, I don't believe they have the ability to do multi-step planning (no citation, just my impression).
+For this reason my intuition is that a structured approach would benefit both performance and speed.
+This approach would reduce the number of tokens generated, facilitate batching, and best utilize the model's ability to generalize to new tasks (e.g., k-shot prompting) while avoiding their weaknesses like planning.

 ## Relevant Work

 [A paper introducing NYT connections dataset was published in EMNLP](https://arxiv.org/html/2406.11012v3) 1-2 weeks ago as of writing.
-I hadn't seen it pre-EMNLP (although it's been on Arxiv since July), so this post will reuse last post's dataset.
+I hadn't seen it pre-EMNLP (although it's been on Arxiv since July).
 In an upcoming post on NYT connections I plan on using their subset of the connections problems, their taxonomy, and their metrics to allow

 1. comparison to closed source models like GPT-4
 2. comparison to human performance
 3. finer-grained analysis of model outputs